edgexfoundry/app-functions-sdk-go/app-service-template/README.md

    - `make build`

-7. Update the `makefile` docker build to adjust image name appropriately
+7. Update the `Makefile` docker build to adjust image name appropriately

 8. Verify the docker image still builds with your new image name